h34tnet/fullcolorimage/README.md

 * samplesize: how many available colors are evaluated for the best match
 * numberOfThreads: the size of the thread pool used. the height of the image should be evenly dividable by this number, and the number must not exceed the height of the image.
-* outfile: output filename. if omitted, the name will be something like in
+* outfile: output filename. if omitted, the name will be something like the input image file plus the parameters added.

 ## Considerations

-This is just an evening project.
-Motivation is from this [codegolf.stackexchange thread](http://codegolf.stackexchange.com/questions/22144/images-with-all-colors), but i thought about it before.
+* This is just an evening project.
+Motivation is from this [codegolf.stackexchange thread](http://codegolf.stackexchange.com/questions/22144/images-with-all-colors), but i heard and thought about it before.

-I stumbled upon certain quirks:

-The biggest (the one i can't explain) is: why is it faster the more threads i use?
-4096 threads for the Executors.newFixedThreadPool is almost twice as fast as 2048 threads and so on.
-As I tested it on a quadcore i expected performance to get better with each thread until 4 and then get slightly worse again for every additional one.
-But nope; totally unexpected.
-No idea why.
-Note: Threads work on lines.

-Other than that:

 * Image characteristics don't necessarily get better with a higher sample size; this only means the "better matches" will be used first.
 If the x position would be chosen sequentially and thread count is the same as line count, that'd mean quality'd degenerate from left to right (but x position isn't chosen sequentially anymore).
+The characteristics change though.

 * The same seed with different sample sizes or threads will (obviously) generate different outputs.

-## Possible improvements

-* Don't operate on lines, operate on offsets.